naftalib/newPortfolioApp/README.md

 A new version of the original porfolio App.
-This is using React again.
+This is using Create-React-App again.